KubeRocketCI/docs/docs/operator-guide/microsoft-entra/harbor-authentication.md

+---
+id: harbor-authentication
+sidebar_label: Harbor
+---

-# Harbor
+# Guide: Microsoft Entra SSO integration with Harbor

-This page provides instructions on how to configure Harbor with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP).
+This guide provides instructions on how to configure Harbor with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP).

 ## Prerequisites